openlayers/openlayers/doc/faq.md

 over at [epsg.io](https://epsg.io/).

-## Why is my map centered on the gulf of guinea (or africa, the ocean, null-island)?
+## Why is my map centered on the gulf of guinea (or Africa, the ocean, null-island)?

 If you have set a center in your map view, but don't see a real change in visual output, chances are that you have provided the coordinates of the map center in